 This plan may be just the perfect temporary fix, but you must consider additional critical factors.
 Continue reading to learn three reasons you may hold off on choosing this type of health coverage.

-1. You may not get the coverage you most need.
+You may not get the coverage you most need.

-2. Your coverage may end mid-treatment.
+Your coverage may end mid-treatment.

 Short-term medical plans can last for as little as three months.
-The duration is actually why these plans appeal to recent grads, people between jobs, and consumers caught between enrollment periods.
-However, though short term policies can fill in coverage gaps when in a bind, they can also leave people hanging.
+The duration is why these plans appeal to recent grads, people between jobs, and consumers caught between enrollment periods.
+However, though short-term policies can fill in coverage gaps for when you are in a bind, they can also leave people hanging.

-3. You may not qualify for continued coverage.
+You may not qualify for continued coverage.

 Regarding the replacement plan, Republicans have proposed requiring continuous coverage as a means for someone to maintain coverage for preexisting conditions.
 “With the new administration and the many proposed health law changes, it’s not clear yet what would qualify as continuous coverage and what won’t,” said Sabrina Corlette, research professor at the Georgetown University Health Policy Institute.

 With possible changes on the horizon, confusion may ensue within the health insurance industry.
 Unsuspecting consumers with health issues may opt for a short-term policy to save money but later find out it does not qualify as continuous coverage.
 This scenario is why it is imperative to find an agent who can guide you through any possible changes that may be happening soon.
 Agents at Empower Brokerage are here to advise and assist consumers in finding the right plan for them!